love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/signals/pages/deep-computed/index.md

 `deepComputed` creates a computed signal that allows readonly nested property access using proxy syntax.
-This is useful for accessing deeply nested state without repeatedly calling the signal function.
+This is useful for accessing deeply nested properties as signals, rather than repeatedly calling the root signal.

 > **Note**
 > If you need writable nested properties, use `stateSignal` instead.

 ## Usage

-Use `deepComputed` when you have complex nested objects in computed signals and want ergonomic property access.
+Use `deepComputed` when you have complex nested objects in signals and want individual property access.

 {{ NgDocActions.demo("DeepComputedDemoComponent", { container: true }) }}